PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 Just having oneDNN operator capable of in-place is not enough to have in-place execution enabled, hence follwing rules are checked by oneDNN in-place pass:
-1. If intput node to in-place operator is also an input to diffrent operator , then in-place computation cannot be performed , as there is a risk that other operator consuming in-placed op operator will be executed after in-placed operator and therfore get invalid input data (overwritten by in-place computation)
+1. If input node to in-place operator is also an input to different operator, then in-place computation cannot be performed, as there is a risk that other operator consuming in-placed op operator will be executed after in-placed operator and therefore get invalid input data (overwritten by in-place computation).
 2. If after in-placed operator there is another operator that is reusing in-place op's input var then in-place cannot happen unless next op can perform in-place computation.
 Next picture presents the idea.

 ![](images/unwanted-inplace.svg)